 NB: It is important to recognise that not all horses show all of these signs.
 Some may simply have a high temperature and seem off colour, so the disease can remain unrecognised until another horse is infected and shows more typical signs.

-Purpura Haemorrhagica Serious illness of the immune system that can follow on about a month after 1 to 2% of strangles cases.
+Purpura Haemorrhagica: Serious illness of the immune system that can follow on about a month after - 1-2% of strangles cases can be affected.
 The clinical signs of purpura haemorrhagica vary, but can include:

 Overall there are limitations to the current control measures available to prevent the disease.
 As well as watching for signs of sickness and testing horses these include:

-In the real world many anti-strangles precautions are not very practical but they still should be followed as far as possible.
-For a long time the UK horse industry has been asking for a vaccine to help control strangles.
-After more than a decade of research, the UK's first strangles vaccine was launched in 2005.
-Unfortunately there were concerns regarding its use and it was taken off the market.
-The vaccine against strangles has now been re-released and is available for use, where necessary.
+In the real world many anti-strangles precautions may seem impractical, but they should still be followed as far as possible.
+There is a vaccine against strangles and is available for use where necessary.
 If the vaccine is given it is best given to all the horses on a yard and requires regular boosters.
-If you are considering this option call Bell Equine on 01622 813700 to talk to one of our vets who can advise you on what is the best course of action for your particular situation.
+If you are considering this option call, Bell Equine on 01622 813700 to talk to one of our vets who can advise you on what is the best course of action for your particular situation.
 The best advice has to be to talk to Bell Equine for guidance relating to your individual situation.

 How long should a new horse be separated from the others to know that it is not ‘brewing' strangles?

 Incubation period is 3-10days from exposure.
 If a horse has not spiked a fever or shown any signs of ill health in 2 weeks it should be safe to introduce to the herd.
 A horse may, however, be a silent ‘carrier' and bring strangles into a yard without showing signs.

 How do I know if a horse is a ‘carrier' that is new to the yard or after an outbreak?